treykeown/arguably/docs/examples.md

 ## Hello, world!

 A "Hello, world!" script.
 Can accept a different name to greet, and has a `--shout` option.
-Because there is only one command, it's automatically selected - no need to specify subcommand.
+Because there is only one command, it's automatically selected - no need to specify a subcommand.

-The `*`, if you're not familiar, works similarly to `*args` - it separates positional args from keyword-only args.
+If you're not familiar, the `*` works similarly to `*args` - it separates positional args from keyword-only args.
 In `arguably`, keyword-only args each appear as an `--option`.

 <div align="right" class="code-source"><sub>